 Dr Stuart Turner

-He graduated from Gonville and Caius College, Cambridge, in 1973 (BA
+He graduated from Gonville and Caius College, Cambridge, in 1973

 and in 1976 passed his final medical examinations (MB BChir).
 He undertook postgraduate training in

-medical specialties (later obtaining the MRCP qualification in general medicine) and then moved into psychiatry.
+medical specialties (later obtaining the MRCP qualification in general medicine)

-a special interest in behaviour therapy, working with Dr Edward Chesser and Dr Vic Meyer.
+working with Dr Edward Chesser and Dr Vic Meyer.

 He also received a broad base of supervised training in psychological therapies, with individuals, couples